Joseph7e/Assign-Taxonomy-with-BLAST/README.md

 If you want to only keep sequences that are identified to the species level, just set all cutoffs to '97' or '99'.

+If you want to leave it to the consensus taxonomy to decide 'best estimated taxonomy', set all three cutoffs low, maybe '80'.

 #### Masking uncultured taxonomy
 By default the program will mask blast hits that have a taxonomic assignment of uncultured, or unclassified.
 These hits will only be considered as a last resort.